 For successful incident response, you must not only have a holistic view into the health of your IT infrastructure, you have to prepare your team to know just how to respond and what roles they must take on — allowing you to orchestrate the right response to resolve incidents faster and reduce your mean-time-to-resolution (MTTR).

 Monitoring your IT infrastructure health by implementing different monitoring tools to appropriately monitor disparate and new systems, you can gain full-stack visibility.
 There needs to be a way to normalize, de-dupe, correlate, and gain actionable insights from all this data, and all the events generated by these monitoring tools must be centralized in a single hub, from which they can be triaged and routed to the right on-call engineer.

 Before all else, it’s crucial for your team to have established guidelines for what to do when a major incident occurs.
 Incident response documentation that outlines a process for going on-call, what to do when an incident arises, how to communicate with teams, and what post-mortem process to follow after an incident is crucial.
-If you need help getting started with establishing your own incident response process, check out PagerDuty’s incident response documentation for guidance.

 All this sets the stage for being able to streamline the incident response process when an incident does occur.
 When a major incident does occur, be sure you:

 When a major incident does occur, assess the situation and call in the right stakeholders as needed.
 Collaborate with subject matter experts if need be, otherwise work with your incident commander, deputy, and customer liaison to assess the damage.

 Once a plan of attack has been formulated, incident resolution begins.
 Determine what needs to be shared with the public, employees, and customers.